tforgaard/zuricityslam/README.md

 - downloader.py: Downloads a list of youtube videos to datasets/videos.

 ### Preprocessing
-- Transitions.py: Takes care of dividing the videos into scenes based on transitions and length.
+- transitions.py: Takes care of dividing the videos into scenes based on transitions and length.
 To do the transition detection we use [TransNetV2
 ](https://github.com/soCzech/TransNetV2/).
 The output of the transition detection is a txt file placed in datasets/transitions/ that contain the start and end frame of each scene.
 The other output of this file is datasets/transitions_cropped which is the same as transitions but too short scenes are removed and too long ones are split up into shorter ones.
 The lists in transitions_cropped is also scaled by fps.

-- Preprocessing.py: Extracts frames for a list of videos at a given fps and places them in datasets/images.
+- preprocessing.py: Extracts frames for a list of videos at a given fps and places them in datasets/images.

-- Create_img_list.py: Create a list of which images that are to be included in each scene.
+- create_img_list.py: Create a list of which images that are to be included in each scene.
 Also lets you specify how much overlap you want between sequential scenes.
 Outputs a txt file in outputs/image_splits

 - transnetv2_pytorch.py: Class used in transtions detection.
 Downloaded from [here](https://github.com/soCzech/TransNetV2/tree/master/inference-pytorch).
 All credit to github.com/soCzech.

+### Mapping

+- reconstruction.py: This module creates a reconstruction for a given image list.
+First it extracts global features, and find image pairs either via sequential pairing, image retrieval or both.
+Afterwards it extracts and matches local features.
+And lastly reconstructs a model using pycolmap which is placed in outputs/models.

+### HLOC_fork